-We have commissioned artists Sunil Gupta, Juliet Jacques, Fredde Lanka, Conal McStravick, Raju Rage with the right lube and further artists to be announced to realise this programme.
+We have commissioned artists Sunil Gupta, Juliet Jacques, Fredde Lanka, Conal McStravick, Raju Rage with the right lube, Virgil B/G Taylor and further artists to be announced to realise this programme.

 Sitting within our wider Desperate Living programme, which launched in February 2020, this new phase has been conceived in response to the effects of COVID–19, whilst physical workshops and engagement have been paused.

-We will work in collaboration with individuals, informal groups and charities who provide vital services for intergenerational LGBTQ+ people across London to realise a new programme of live events, support groups, workshops, social activities and commissioning through digital and non-physical channels.
+We are working in collaboration with individuals, informal groups and charities who provide vital services for intergenerational LGBTQ+ people across London to realise a new programme of live events, support groups, workshops, social activities and commissioning through digital and non-physical channels.

 Sunil Gupta (b.
 1953, New Delhi India) is a photographer, writer and curator.
 He has exhibited internationally and published several books, including Christopher Street, 1976 (Stanley/Barker 2018) and Queer (Vadehra Art Gallery/Prestel 2011).
 His work is in many public collections, including the Museum of Modern Art (NY, USA) Tate Britain (UK), Philadelphia Museum of Art (USA), Tokyo Metropolitan Museum of Photography (Japan), Arts Council of Great Britain (UK) and Harvard University (Massachusetts, USA).
 A forthcoming retrospective ‘From Here to Eternity’ opens at The Photographers’ Gallery in Autumn 2020.
 He is represented by Hales Gallery, Stephen Bulger Gallery and Vadehra Art Gallery.